ridiekel/jeletask/README.md

 It is the purpose to create an API for software developers or domotics enthusiasts, who are interested in generating their own control environment for the TELETASK domotics systems, so you can create your own user interface and connected solutions and services.

-If you own a Teletask MICROS or MICROS+, you have access to the free (or paid in case of the MICROS+) DLL32 LIBRARY (TDS15132).
+If you own a Teletask MICROS+, you need the (paid) DLL32 LIBRARY (TDS15132).
 However, if you're a java programmer like myself, you don't want to use a windows dll :-).

 Teletask documentation on how their API works can be found here: https://teletask.be/media/3109/tds15132-library.pdf

-The program supports the MICROS+ (maybe also PICOS, but untested), but you'll have to buy a licence to be able to make TCP calls.
+The program supports the MICROS+ (maybe also NANOS/PICOS, but untested), but you'll have to buy a licence to be able to make TCP calls.

 You can find the latest docker images at: https://hub.docker.com/r/ridiekel/jeletask2mqtt